jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 - It will intergrate with many AWS services easily.

-## Health Checks
+### Health Checks

-- A crucial information for load balancers.
-- This is what LB uses to decide to which instance that it can forward a traffic.
+- A way for Load Balancer to determine to which instance that it can forward traffic.

-- Health Check is done on a port and a route (/health).
+- Health Check is done on a port and a route (i.e. /health).

 - If the response is anything but 200, instance is unhealthy.
-- i.e. ELB will perform health check via sending traffic to route /health.

 ## Type of AWS Load Balancers

-- AWS provides three managed ELBs.
+- AWS provides three different types of managed ELBs:

+- **Classic Load Balancer**
-- Classic Load Balancer (very frist one; older generation; 2009).
+    - very frist one; older generation.
     - HTTP, HTTPS, TCP

+- **Appplication Load Balancer**
-- Appplication Load Balancer (version 2; newer generation 2016).
+    - version 2; newer generation.
     - HTTP, HTTPS, WebSocket

-- Network Load Balancer (version 2; 2017).
+- **Network Load Balancer**
+    - version 2
     - TCP, TLS, UDP

 - Recommened to use newer generation.